Commission on Improving Dignity in Care for Older People report calls for ‘Major Cultural Shift’ to tackle undignified care

 Published 18 June 2012

-The Commission on Improving Dignity in Care for Older People is an independent group set up by the NHS Confederation, Age UK and the Local Government Association.
+The Commission on Improving Dignity in Care for Older People, an independent group set up by the NHS Confederation, Age UK and the Local Government Association launched a report.

 Based on feedback from older people and their carers, the report sets out specific recommendations called 'always events' to be implemented in hospitals and care homes and to act as basic rules to ensure dignified care.